-Being a reputed satellite news channel of Assam, our client was under continuous branding depletion as the miscreants started uploading nudes in the story section of the page.
-The notoriety took a serious toll when the client started receiving calls complaining about story contents.
+Being a reputed satellite news channel in Assam, our client was under continuous branding depletion as the miscreants started uploading nudes in the story section of the page.
+The notoriety took a serious toll when the client started receiving calls complaining about the story content.
 They were slammed on social media as well.

 Moreover, it was a stressful period for all the employees of our client.

 After a scrupulous analysis, to restore the lost admin access to the client's Facebook page, we decided to take the Copyright way.

 First, we asked our client to file a police complaint which was meant for multiple aspects ranging from their responsibilities as a news channel to make any references while filing with Facebook,

 Second, we acquired certain documents with the usage consent from the client: Their incorporation certificate, a notarized affidavit on a ₹100/- stamp paper mentioning the rightful owner, admin, and editors for the page.
 (Use our contact form to ask for the affidavit format),

 Third, we went to the HELP section of Facebook available on facebook.com/help, selected 'Policies & Reporting' > 'Intellectual Property' > 'Copyright',

 Then clicked on 'this form' as shown in the image above, and landed on https://www.facebook.com/help/contact/1758255661104383,